Ranked from Within: Ranking Large Multimodal Models Without Labels: Conclusion and Discussion

-This work studies an interesting question: ranking large multimodal models without the access to target domain labels.
-Our analysis begins by identifying weak correlations in model performance across different domains, leading us to explore uncertainty scores estimated from model predictions.
-We evaluate 45 LMMs on visual question answering, testing various training frameworks, visual encoders, and language models.
-Our experiments reveal that negative log likelihood serves as a useful performance indicator, and while stochastic sampling can be helpful, it is less effective for multiple-choice tasks, where it requires repeated inferences and careful temperature tuning.
-This study establishes a baseline for using uncertainty in model ranking, paving the way for further research
+This work studied whether the performance of large multimodal models in a new target domain can be ranked without the access to target domain labels.
+Our analysis identified only a weak correlation in model performance across different domains.
+This motivated the investigation and evaluation of alternative approaches based on uncertainty estimates obtained from model predictions.
+We evaluate 45 LMMs on closed and open-ended visual question answering tasks, testing various training frameworks, visual encoders, and language models.
+Our experiments reveal that scores based on the negative log-likelihood of generated tokens serve as highly effective performance indicators for target domains.
+We also find that while stochastic sampling can be helpful, it is less effective for multiple-choice tasks, where it requires many repetitions of inference and careful temperature tuning.
+By establishing a baseline for uncertainty-based LMMs ranking, this study aims to motivate and inspire further research into this important area.

-Several exciting directions remain open.
-Beyond uncertainty scores, test-time augmentation and semantic entropy may offer additional insights.
-Our findings suggest that text feature dissimilarity has a stronger impact on weak performance correlations across datasets than image feature dissimilarity.
-Exploring other factors to design more effective multimodal benchmarks presents an intriguing avenue.